 A bureaucracy is an organization that is run by non-elected government workers who make official decisions.
-The word comes from the French word bureaucratie, which combines bureau (desk) and cratie (government).
+The word comes from the French word bureaucratie, which combines bureau (desk) and cratie (a kind of government).
 Bureaucracies implement federal laws made by Congress and create regulations that affect the daily lives of American citizens.

 Federal Bureaucracy Examples in Everyday Life